Disease Guide ·Bladder Stones ·2026

 Surgery vs Diet Cost

-Surgery runs $1,500-$4,000.
-Insurance covers the surgery but usually won't cover prescription food ($50-$100/month) that prevents recurrence.
-This means you save on the acute event but pay out of pocket for the ongoing prevention that matters most.
+Surgery costs $1,500-$4,000.
+Insurance covers surgery but not prescription diet ($50-$100/month) that prevents recurrence.
+You save on the acute event but pay out-of-pocket for the prevention that matters most.

 Red flag · Waiting period